-You have your rough draft and you’re revising.
+You have your rough draft and you’re ready to start editing.
 What should you watch out for?
 What are some mistakes to avoid?

 Your personal statement shouldn’t be a resume-in-prose.
-It shouldn’t list awards or various types of praise you’ve received.
-That information is already in your resume and letters and doesn’t need to be repeated.
+It shouldn’t list your jobs, educational background, or awards.
+That information is already in your resume and letters of recommendation and doesn’t need to be repeated.
 Use your personal statement as an opportunity to present new and different information about yourself.

 Sure, it’s culturally acceptable to tell lawyer jokes, but the admissions committee isn’t interested in what you think is wrong with the legal profession.
 Remember, you want to join them, so don’t knock them, even if you’re “just joking.”

-Mistake #3: You tried too hard to be cute.
+- Mistake #3: You tried too hard to be cute or funny.

 A touch of light-heartedness can work, but don’t put yourself down, be sarcastic, or write a fake legal memo in lieu of an essay.
 It just doesn’t work in personal statements.